hyperledger/besu-docs/docs/HowTo/Get-Started/Installation-Options/Install-Binaries.md

     Hyperledger Besu supports:

-      * MacOS High Sierra 10.13 or later versions
+      * MacOS High Sierra 10.13 or later versions.
-      * Java version 11-16.
+      * Java 11-16.
         You can install Java using `brew install openjdk`.
 Alternatively, you can manually install the [Java JDK](https://www.oracle.com/java/technologies/javase-downloads.html).